reduxjs/angular-redux/docs/tutorials/quick-start.md

 ## What's Next?

-We recommend going through [**the "Redux Essentials" and "Redux Fundamentals" tutorials in the Redux core docs**](https://redux.js.org/tutorials/index), which will give you a complete understanding of how Redux works, what Redux Toolkit and React Redux do, and how to use it correctly.
+We recommend going through [**the "Redux Essentials" and "Redux Fundamentals" tutorials in the Redux core docs**](https://redux.js.org/tutorials/index), which will give you a complete understanding of how Redux works, what Redux Toolkit and Angular Redux do, and how to use it correctly.